Graduate Research Training Groups

 With the award of the right to award doctorates, HFT Stuttgart has launched its first graduate research training group on the topic of "Technologies for the sustainable, energy-efficient and resource-saving design of resilient living spaces" as part of the HIRE project.

-Six doctoral candidates and one post-doctoral student (Dr. Svetlana Valger) are researching the following key questions:
+Six PhD students and one post-doctoral researcher are investigating the following key questions:

-1. How can digital tools support the design of high-quality, resource-saving, liveable and resilient public living spaces?
+• How can digital tools support the design of high-quality, resource-efficient, liveable and resilient public living spaces?

-2. How can this question be researched and answered with interdisciplinary research approaches in such a way that added value is created for society?
+• How can interdisciplinary research approaches be used to answer this question in a way that creates added value for society?

 Research projects of the HIRE graduate research training group